ecamo19/learning_book/docs/how_to/use_force_eo.md

 ### Create credentials file

-A `.scihub` file containing the credentials for accessing the [Copernicus websiee is need it
+A `.scihub` file containing the credentials for accessing the [Copernicus website](https://dataspace.copernicus.eu/) is need it.
+Thi

 ```
 # Create a file storing